 - Some silk has a directional sheen.
 For my first sample, I pieced together strips of silk cut vertically and horizontally from my sample.
 The front of silk charmeuse has a satiny sheen to it.
 But, what I didn’t realize was that the sheen varied based on the direction of the fabric.
 As you may not be able to see as well as I hoped from this photo, the middle strip cut from one orientation have a different sheen from the rest of the fabric.
 While this may work in some projects, I could also see it being distracting or problematic in others.

 - Silk is very difficult to cut and piece.Silk is much harder to cut and manipulate than a quilting cotton.
 Pieces would not lay straight for cutting.
-(I make be trying this tip of cutting through paper in the future!) and the more I worked with the fabric, the more it frayed.
+(I make be trying in the future!) and the more I worked with the fabric, the more it frayed.
 I found that, unlike cotton, raw edges looked too messy for my liking unless well fused and stitched over.
 Silk has nowhere near as much structure as cotton, and in piecing together my first sample, I had a hard time keeping my seams straight and flat.
 They wanted to pucker and move around a lot.
 If I was going to do a silk piecing project, I would definitely stabilize the fabric before sewing.